 just to name a few of the many types of claims made by workers who claim they were misclassified as independent contractors.

 2. Businesses that use many independent contractors or pay workers on a 1099 basis are well advised to address the issue of their independent contractor compliance before being served with a summons and complaint, before receiving a notice from a state unemployment or workers compensation office, or before opening up your business mail only to see that the IRS wishes to conduct a tax audit.

 Regardless of any business’s current state of compliance with such laws, there are a number of ways by which organizations can enhance their current state of compliance and minimize their exposure to misclassification liabilities, including the costs of defending class actions by workers who receive 1099s instead of W-2s.
-See “Independent Contractor Misclassification: How Companies Can Minimize the Risks,” Pepper Hamilton LLP, Apr.
-26, 2010, by the co-authors of this blog post.
+See the White Paper “Independent Contractor Misclassification: How Companies Can Minimize the Risks,” Apr.
+26, 2010, by the publisher of this blog post.
 Indeed, some of these class actions seek damages for unpaid employee benefits – an area of exposure that can often be avoided simply by properly amending the language of your benefit plans – even if the workers in question are later recharacterized by a court as common law employees, as explained in the above article.

 While efforts today to enhance independent contractor compliance cannot eliminate past exposure to misclassification liability, any changes that enhance compliance with the independent contractor laws will not only minimize or avoid future liability but also lessen the likelihood that the business will become a target for class action lawyers and government agencies.